-It is important for the cook to always understand that the amount of cannabis listed in the ingredient section of any recipe is only a recommendation that is to be used as a rough guideline.
+It is important for the cook to always understand that the marijuana dosage listed in the ingredient section of any recipe is only a recommendation that is to be used as a rough guideline.

 Aside from potency, every cannabis strain is different, each containing varying degrees of specific cannabinoids.
 This is why some strains make you sleepy while others make you energetic.
 If you are cooking with a new strain, test its potency and effects both before cooking and before eating a normal portion in order to estimate its strength.

-- Consuming marijuana edibles on an empty stomach will cause you to feel their effect more quickly and profoundly than if you had consumed them after eating other foods or in conjunction with other foods.
+Consuming marijuana edibles on an empty stomach will cause you to feel their effect more quickly and profoundly than if you had consumed them after eating other foods or in conjunction with other foods.

-- Alcohol can compound the effects of cannabis and for many people the mix of alcohol and cannabis produces an unpleasant paranoid effect.
+Alcohol can compound the effects of cannabis and for many people the mix of alcohol and cannabis produces an unpleasant paranoid effect.
 Reduce, or better yet eliminate, alcohol consumption when using marijuana.

-What if the Dose is Too High?
+What if the Marijuana Dose is Too High?

 Getting too strong a dose is a common problem, especially with people who are new to using edible marijuana.
 In fact, there is no easier way to get too much marijuana than by eating it.
 Because it can take an hour and a half or more for the medicine to take effect (two to three hours if you didn't take it on an empty stomach), some people think it's not working and eat more.
 By the time it all kicks in they realize they've over done it.